Dock J. Jordan: Kittrell College and letter to Woodrow Wilson

 In 1909, Professor D. J. Jordan moved his family to Kittrell, North Carolina to accept the presidency of Kittrell College.
 His daughter, Alice Julia Jordan was born on the campus.
 In 1912 he moved to Greensboro, North Carolina to serve as dean of History and Pedagogy at North Carolina Agricultural and Technical College (now North Carolina Agricultural and Technical State University).
 He was also director of the National Teacher's Training School and established numerous training workshops in other states for black educators.
 In 1915, Jordan was profiled in Who's Who Of The Colored Race, which referred to him as "one of the best writers and speakers of the race."
 By this time, he had distinguished himself as a prolific writer, commencement speaker and public intellectual.
 He contributed his articles to such publications as The Voice of the Negro, The Colored American Magazine, Indianapolis Freeman, Baltimore Afro-American, A.M.E.
 Church Review, Atlanta Journal-Constitution, New Journal and Guide, Raleigh Independent and countless others.

-On July 14, 1917, the Independent, then owned by black leader Charles N. Hunter, published a letter from Jordan to President Woodrow Wilson, speaking out against his policies on African-Americans and condemning the administration for the East St. Louis Riot.
+On July 14, 1917, the Independent, then owned by black leader Charles N. Hunter, published a letter from Jordan to President Woodrow Wilson, speaking out against his segregationist policies and condemning the administration for the East St. Louis Riot.
 Jordan, who accused Wilson of ignoring the plight of blacks and showing "more disregard of the feelings and rights of Negro Americans since James Buchanan," believed that African-Americans should not be asked to give their lives in World War I, when they were subject to race massacres and mass violence at home.
 He believed the president "did not regard the Negro as human."
 Jordan's letter was re-published in black newspapers throughout America and attracted nationwide attention.
 Whites dismissed the letter as "foolish, yet treasonable, dangerous and full of dynamite," according to the book Charles N. Hunter and Race Relations in North Carolina.

 North Carolina Governor Thomas Bickett sent Jordan's letter to the FBI, and chastised Hunter for publishing it in "grand style."
 He asked Agricultural and Technical College President James B. Dudley to fire Jordan and repudiate his remarks.
 Many white newspapers excoriated the professor, and threatened that state appropriations would be withheld from Dudley's school unless Jordan was punished.
 He remained on the school's faculty until 1918.
 Nearly 50 years would pass before the accommodationist attitudes of North Carolina's black elite were replaced by more radicalized factions in step with the views of Jordan and social activists such as newspaper publisher Louis Austin.